Thiruvattar

 Thiruvattar is a panchayat town in Kanyakumari district in the Indian state of Tamil Nadu.

 About the town

 This town is situated 6 km northeast of Marthandam and 30 km northwest of Nagercoil.
 The two main rivers, the Pahrali River and the Kothai surround the village and join in Moovattumugam, giving the name Thiru (sacred) + vatta (surround) + aru (river).
 This village, where the famous Sri Adikesavaperumal Temple is located, is one of the 108 Divya Desams.
 Thiruvattar has been mentioned as Adi Keshava kshetra by Madhva sect saint Shri Vadiraja Tirtha in his pilgrimage travelogue Tirtha Prabandha, written in the sixteenth century.

 Demographics

-As of 2001 India census, Thiruvattaru had a population of 18,404.
+As of 2001 India census, Thiruvattar had a population of 18,404.
 Males constitute 49% of the population and females 51%.
-Thiruvattaru has an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 75%.
-In Thiruvattaru, 10% of the population is under 6 years of age.
+Thiruvattar has an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 75%.
+In Thiruvattar, 10% of the population is under 6 years of age.